bmelacroix/MO-ICOP/README.md

 Problems used in the PPSN2020 and GECCO2021 can be found in the 'PPSN2021 problems.zip' file

-The reference Pareto fronts used for calculating Hyper volumes can be found here (quite a large https://www.dropbox.com/sh/fpvwz8pesg42dzm/AADdOWfHmpMgOspj5ogX6y4Za?dl=0
+The reference Pareto fronts used for calculating Hyper volumes can be found here (very large set of files) https://www.dropbox.com/sh/fpvwz8pesg42dzm/AADdOWfHmpMgOspj5ogX6y4Za?dl=0

+These were correspond to all the non dominated solutions found during the experiements doen for the PPSN2021 paper.

 ## Citation